 Head Women's Coach

-Veronique Drouin-Luttrell was named Oklahoma's head women's golf coach on June 24, 2009, and in just four years has converted the Sooners into a national power.
+Veronique Drouin-Luttrell was named Oklahoma's head women's golf coach on June 24, 2009, and immediately began converting the Sooners into a perennial national power.

-After taking over a program that finished in 10th place or worse in half of its events in 2008-09, Drouin-Luttrell has guided OU to top-five showings in 26 of 46 tournaments (58 percent) during her tenure, including in 23 of 33 events (70 percent) from the 2010-11 through 2012-13 seasons.
-OU has won seven tournaments under her direction, six combined the last two campaigns.
-The top eight and 12 of the top 14 54-hole scores in school history have come under watch, and she has presided over the 16 lowest rounds in relation to par in OU annals.
+After taking over a program that finished in 10th place or worse in half of its events in 2008-09, Drouin-Luttrell has guided OU to top-five showings in 42 of 87 tournaments (48 percent) during her tenure, including in 32 of 54 events (59 percent) from the 2010-11 through 2014-15 seasons.
+OU has won nine tournaments under her direction and has qualified for the NCAA Tournament on six occasions.

-The 2012 and 2013 OU squads finished sixth and ninth, respectively, at the NCAA Championships, marking the first time that OU finished in the top 10 nationally in consecutive years.
-The 2012 finish tied as the program's best ever.
-Also in 2012, Chirapat Jao-Javanil, one of Drouin-Luttrell's first OU recruits, became the program's first individual NCAA champion.
+In 2012, Chirapat Jao-Javanil, one of Drouin-Luttrell's initial OU recruits, became the program's first individual NCAA champion.
 She won the national title by four shots (-6) in a field of 126 competitors in Franklin, Tenn.

-Thanks to OU's remarkable success the last two seasons (which included three team victories each year), Drouin-Luttrell was named Big 12 Coach of the Year in 2012 and Women's Golf Coaches Association Central Region Coach of the Year in 2012 and 2013.
+Drouin-Luttrell’s squads won the 2012 and 2014 Big 12 Championships.
+The 2014 team shattered the previous Big 12 Championship scoring record by 11 strokes, and Jao-Javanil claimed the individual crown.
+Drouin-Luttrell was named Big 12 Coach of the Year in 2012 and 2014 and Women's Golf Coaches Association Central Region Coach of the Year in 2012, 2013 and 2014.

-During Drouin-Luttrell's first full season at Georgia in 2006, the Bulldogs won two prestigious events -- the Golf Daytona Beach Fall Preview and the SEC Championship.
+Drouin-Luttrell came to OU after serving as an assistant coach at Georgia from 2006-2009.
+In her first full season at Georgia, the Bulldogs won two prestigious events -- the Golf Daytona Beach Fall Preview and the SEC Championship.
 Drouin-Luttrell also served as interim head coach during the 2007 Central Regional and NCAA Championships, leading the Bulldogs to second- and eighth-place finishes, respectively.

 Before her time at Georgia, Drouin-Luttrell was a graduate assistant at Kent State for two-and-a-half years.
 She also enjoyed a standout playing career with the Golden Flashes as the 2000 Mid-American Conference (MAC) Freshman of the Year, the 2003 MAC Golfer of the Year and a three-time first-team All-MAC performer.